lastingParadox/ff-site/archive-to-markdown/md/ff2/25-lap-of-the-gods.md

 **RPretribution** _(11-Nov-18 04:15 PM)_

-> Yeah well, I bet you don’t have infinite pockets, do you???
+> Yeah well, I bet you don't have infinite pockets, do you???
-> Yeah, that’s what I thought.
+> Yeah, that's what I thought.

 **Platinum_Pathos** _(11-Nov-18 04:15 PM)_